William7786/Coding-Quiz/README.md

 Start button now displays Html questions.
 fixed timer to countdown after start click.
 Fixed quiz function to display the questions in javascript.
+Moved questions up higher in the code seems to work.